 The rapid lateral flow tests that began for HE in December represent a discontinuity in the series.
 This is because individuals testing positive were still required to take a confirmatory polymerase chain reaction (PCR) test, thereby potentially increasing the ‘confirmed’ cases known to providers.

 The numbers of cases known to providers during and after the student travel window may have been depressed by students being absent from their term-time address (and less likely to report any positive test).

 In the week to 13 January, there were 2,854 confirmed student cases and 1,227 confirmed staff cases.
-In the week to 3 February, there were 965 confirmed student and 397 confirmed staff cases, representing falls of 98% for both staff and students compared to the week to 13 January.
+In the week to 7 April, there were 71 confirmed student and 21 confirmed staff cases, representing falls of 98% for both staff and students compared to the week to 13 January.
 These falls have occurred in the context of the third national lockdown, which began on 6 January and the smaller number of students in scope to return to in person teaching in January (we estimate 19% were in scope to return).
 More students were allowed to return to in person teaching from 8 March (we estimate that 49%of all students in England were in scope to return from this date), see the section About this Release for more information.

 Providers were asked to include any known confirmed cases reported to them during the winter break in their first Spring term return.
 Confirmed case numbers in the first three weeks of the Spring term are therefore inflated by this effect.
 See the methodology document for details.

 Provider response rate was at its lowest (47%) in the 7 days to 6 January.
 This reflects the fact that term start dates vary from provider to provider, and not all would have resumed teaching by that date.

 Context of the Release